Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/grick.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 173, Curse of Strahd, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
-Available in the SRD and the Basic Rules.
+Available in the SRD and the Basic Rules."
 ---
 # [Grick](2-Mechanics/CLI/bestiary/monstrosity/grick.md)
 *Source: Monster Manual p.
 173, Curse of Strahd, Princes of the Apocalypse, Tales from the Yawning Portal, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, Dragonlance: Shadow of the Dragon Queen, Keys from the Golden Vault, Phandelver and Below: The Shattered Obelisk.
 Available in the SRD and the Basic Rules.*